fgimbert/Hieroglyphs/README.md

 # How to use !

 Just run detectHiero.ipynb  for DBSCAN hieroglyph detection on a picture.
 If you want to test on your own picture, add it to the repertory examples and the name in the list examples.
-(I will modify this soon).
+(I will modify this soon for automatic recognition of the files in the repertory examples).

 Currently on-going : implementation of siamese neural networks similar to face recognition (FaceNet) in hieroReco notebook using the dataset available on https://github.com/morrisfranken/glyphreader